-If you want to enjoy a coffee with a fantastic view over the spice and handicraft markets, stop by the Café des Épices.
+If you want to enjoy a coffee with a fantastic view of the spice and handicraft markets, stop by the Café des Épices.
 There you can have the typical Thé à la Menthe.
 It’s sweet green tea with fresh Moroccan mint, served in small decorated tea glasses.

 After a long walk, the Café Arabe was my saving island.
-It offers a beautiful terrace where you can eat and drink cocktails, wine, beer and non-alcoholic drinks.
+It offers a beautiful terrace where you can eat and drink cocktails, wine, beer, and non-alcoholic drinks.
 I enjoyed a strawberry smoothie which was the perfect choice to get some energy again.